 If you are an independent contractor or you incurred your workplace injury solely because you were intoxicated, you cannot receive workers’ compensation benefits.
 However, you should consult with a knowledgeable attorney about your legal options before you let your boss attempt to close the door on your right to legal remedies.

-Cases That Qualify for Remedies from a Personal Injury Lawsuit
+Which Cases Qualify for Remedies from a Personal Injury Lawsuit?

 Does Anyone Have the Option to File a Workers’ Compensation Claim and a Personal Injury Lawsuit?